+Charge of register and alterations therein.
-5. Charge of Register and alterations therein - (1) The register shall be placed in the keeping of the Superintendent of Police of the district who shall, from time to time, report to the District Magistrate, any alterations which ought, in his opinion, to be made therein.

-(2) After the register has been placed in the keeping of the Superintendent of Police, no fresh entry shall be made in the register, nor shall any entry be cancelled, except by or under, an order in writing of the District Magistrate.
+- 5. (1) The register shall be placed in the keeping of the Superintendent of Police of the district who shall, from time to time, report to the District Magistrate any alterations which ought, in his opinion, to be made therein. - (2) After the register has been placed in the keeping of the Superintendent of Police, no fresh entry shall be made in the register, nor shall any entry be cancelled except by or under, an order in writing of the District Magistrate.

-6. Powers to take finger and palm impressions, foot-prints and photographs at any time - The District Magistrate or any officer appointed by him in this behalf, may at any time order the finger and palm impressions, footprints and photographs, of any registered offender to be taken.
+Fower to take finger and plam impressions, foct-prints and phote graphs at any time.

+6. The District Magistrate, or any officer appointed by him in this behalf may at any time order the finger and palm impressions, foot-prints and photographs, of any registered offender to be taken.

-7. Registered offenders to notify change of residence and to report themselves - (1) Every registered offender shall notify to such authority, and in such manner, as may be prescribed, any change or intended change of his ordinary residence:
+7. (1) Every registered offender shall notify to such authority, and in such Registered manner as may be prescribed, any change or intended change of his ordinary offenders to residence: